PelionIoT/connected-lights-cloud/docs/8_updates.md

 ###### Creating a device filter

-In the mbed Cloud Portal:
+In the Mbed Cloud Portal:

 1. Select **Device directory**.
 1. Click **Create new filter**.
 1. Click **Add attribute**.
 1. Select **Device ID**.
 1. Enter your device ID.
-(Look in serial output to find your device ID)
+(Look in serial output to find your device ID.)
 1. Give the filter a descriptive name, and save the filter.

 ###### Starting the campaign